ScalingNoise: Scaling Inference-Time Search for Generating Infinite Videos: Experiment

-\textbf{One-Step Evaluation's Efficiency and Accuracy.} To evaluate computational efficiency and accuracy of our evaluation method, we examine the VBench evaluation metrics and inference time across different assessment methods.
-Using the VideoCraft2~\cite{chen2024videocrafter2} model (configured with DDIM=64), we generate videos with a fixed length, adopting 16 frames.
+\textbf{One-Step Evaluation's Efficiency and Accuracy.} To evaluate the computational efficiency and accuracy of our evaluation method, using the VideoCraft2~\cite{chen2024videocrafter2} model, we generate videos with a fixed length, adopting 16 frames.
 We sample 10 candidate initial noises and employ our one-step evaluation method to select one.
-To ensure a fair comparison of initial noise quality, we fully denoise the selected noise and assess the consistency and quality of the resulting video.
-In addition, we test two baseline approaches: (1) \textbf{BoN}: selection after complete denoising for clarity, and (2) \textbf{m-Step Evaluation}: the initial noises are denoised for m steps via DDIM, followed by selection using the same reward model.
-Here we set m to 10.
+We test two baseline approaches: (1) \textbf{BoN}: selection after complete denoising for clarity, (2) \textbf{10-Step Evaluation}: the initial noises are denoised for 10 steps, followed by selection using the same reward model.
 As shown in Table~\ref{tab:effeciency}, our one-step evaluation method generates videos in just 12.34 seconds, enabling the assessment and selection of initial noises without compromising baseline performance.
-In contrast, the other two baselines require 79.67 seconds and 477.75 seconds, respectively.
-This efficiency allows for scalable search within the recent long video generation paradigm.
+The other two baselines require 79.67 and 477.75 seconds, respectively.
+This efficiency allows for scalable search within the long video generation paradigm.